True-Phi/fawri-plus-website/content/pages/index.md

         title: Unbeatable Pricing
         subtitle: 'Lowest Rates, Fixed Price'
         text: >
-          We offer the most competitive delivery rates in Bahrain — with a fixed price across all zones and 0% commission, keeping your logistics simple and predictable.
+          We offer the most competitive delivery rates in Bahrain, with no hidden commissions and a fixed price for all distances across the country.
         actions: []
         colors: bg-neutralAlt-fg-dark
         styles: